FTSE 100 rises on banks, commodity boost

 A rally in Asia put global equities on track for a seventh day of gains as investors bet the United States will lead the world out of the pandemic, with the focus turning to a multi-trillion dollar spending boost by the Biden administration.

-AstraZeneca (AZN.L) fell 0.8% even after the European Commission approved its Tagrisso drug to treat patients with a type of early-stage lung cancer. read more
+AstraZeneca fell 0.8% even after the European Commission approved its Tagrisso drug to treat patients with a type of early-stage lung cancer.
+(Reporting by Devik Jain in Bengaluru; Editing by Subhranshu Sahu)

 Our Standards: The Thomson Reuters Trust Principles.